Ch3ster8/DT2_Assignment_2/README.md

    * **If I could redo this assignment** If I could redo this assignment I would plan out the entire assignment right at the beginning before I even touched any game development tools, this would have saved me countless hours of issues that revolved around planning the pins and coding the circles and even more.
 Planning was something I lacked whilst making this assignment but it is also something that this assignment taught me.

    * [Table of Contents](#Table-of-Contents)

 <a name="Assignment-3"></a>
 # Assignment 3 (Save States)
    * **What the assignment was and what I learnt from it** This assignment was designed to teach students how to make save states, however, this assignment didn't only teach me how to make save states but also almost every part of a game, I had to create the UI, Art, Sound, Gameplay and more, and this taught me a lot about making games and improved my workflow for future work.
-But I had an issue, **Refactor this to not explain how to fix it but instead whats wrong** rather than wasting a lot of time on sub-features I instead needed to code the main gameplay loop first, the reason is that I had made a [Saving System](save_controller.gd) however I had nothing to save with it which defeated the whole purpose of making it.
+But I had an issue, I wasted too much time making the main feature (Saving) and by the time I had made a [Saving System](save_controller.gd) I had nothing to save with it which defeated the whole purpose of making it.

    * **How I used these skills** Unfortunately I didn't learn from my mistake with this assignment alone.
-When making [Assignment 4](#Assignment-4) I started with the [Dialogue System](Dialogue.gd) which is a main feature, however, this system took me so long that I had very little time to make the gameplay fun, interactive and intuitive.
+When making [Assignment 4](#Assignment-4) I started with the [Dialogue System](Dialogue.gd) which was the main feature, however, this system took me so long that I had very little time to make the gameplay fun, interactive and intuitive.
 This issue is my biggest flaw as of current and has affected all of my work, whether its personal or school work.

    * **Explain the design Process**